yayahjb/neartree/NearTree/README_NearTree.txt

           std::vector<size_t>& tIndices, const T& t );
      long FindK_FarthestNeighbors ( const size_t k,
            CNearTree<  T >& tFarthest, const T& t );
-     long LeftFindK_FarthestNeighbors ( const size_t k,
-          ContainerType& tFarthest, const T& t );
-     long LeftFindK_FarthestNeighbors ( const size_t k,
-          ContainerType& tFarthest,
-          std::vector<size_t>& tIndices, const T& t );
-     long LeftFindK_FarthestNeighbors ( const size_t k,
-           CNearTree<  T >& tFarthest, const T& t );
-        k is the maximum number of farthest neighbors to return.
-Finds this many if possible tFarthest is returned as the ContainerType or NearTree of the objects found if the tIndices argument is given it will be returned as a vector of indices in the near tree of the objects returned. t is the probe point, used to search in the group of points insert'ed

-        return value is the count of the number of points found within the sphere the "Left..." versions are deprecated versions provided for compatibility with earlier NearTree releases.
+        return value is the count of the number of points found within the sphere